Leosimetti/SNE-RP1/README.md

 ## Deployment Steps

+These steps are now compiled into Python and shell scripts in the [tools](https://github.com/Leosimetti/SNE-RP1/tree/main/tools) directory.

 0. Generate TLS certificates and keys.
 The following files should be in `rp-vault/tls`:
     * `ca-key.pem` (with private key)
     * `ca.pem` (with cert)